fyngyrz/aa_macro/README.md

 processedText = mod.do(textToProcess)
 ```

-That's really all there is to it.
+That's basically all there is to it.

-Now I'll quickly introduce you to the concept of a style.
-You define a style by giving it a name,
+Here's a quick introduction to the concept of a style in the context of
+`macro()`.
+You define a style by giving it a name, and then filling it
-and then filling it with... goodies. :\) It has a *special* goodie, the `[b]` tag, which
+with... goodies. :\) It has a *special* goodie, the `[b]` tag, which
 fills in with the content you feed the style.
-Basically this is the idea:
+Here is the
+idea in a nutshell:

     [style hello Why hello, [b], how are you?]